fttlov/JCAdvance/README.md

 To ensure a comfortable experience, the right stick's X-axis is completely disabled globally when this mode is active.
 This eliminates accidental horizontal camera twitching when pushing the stick up or down.

-This feature can be compared to the concept of a flick stick by Jibb Smart, but in a slightly different way and only for separated Joy-cons.
+This feature can be compared to the concept of a flick stick by Jibb Smart, but in a slightly different way and only for separated Joy-cons

 #### Practical Use Cases:
 1. **Red Dead Redemption 2 (Duels & Weapon Cocking):**<br>